nisheethjaiswal/DeepCOVIDExplainer/README.md

 ## DeepCOVIDExplainer: Explainable COVID-19 Diagnosis from Chest X-rays
-Supplementary materials for "DeepCOVIDExplainer: Explainable COVID-19 Diagnosis Based on Chest X-ray Images" submitted to IEEE International Conference on Data Science and Advanced Analytics (DSAA'2020) to be held virtually in Australia this year.
+Supplementary materials for "DeepCOVIDExplainer: Explainable COVID-19 Diagnosis from Chest X-ray Images" submitted to IEEE International Conference on Bioinformatics and Biomedicine(BIBM'2020).
 We provide details of dataset, preprocessing, network architectures, and some additional results.
 Nevertheless, we'll provide trained models, preprocessed data, interactive Python notebooks, and a web application showing live demo.
 As planned, we keep this repo updated.

 ### Datasets
 We consider 2 different versions of the datasets: first, we used the COVIDx v1.0 dataset by Wang et al. used to train and evaluate the COVID-Net, comprised of a total of 13,975 CXR images across 13,870 patient cases (as of June 6, 2020).
 COVIDx is mainly based on RSNA Pneumonia Detection Challenge (Link: https://www.kaggle.com/c/rsna-pneumonia-detection-challenge), ActualMed COVID-19 Chest X-ray Dataset Initiative (Link: https://github.com/agchung/Figure1-COVID-chestxray-dataset), COVID-19 radiography database (Link: https://www.kaggle.com/tawsifurrahman/covid19-radiography-database), giving 219 COVID-19 positive images, 1,341 normal images, and 1,345 viral pneuomonia images.
 This gives 358 CXR images from 266 COVID-19 patient cases and total of 8,066 patient cases who have no pneumonia (i.e., normal) and 5,538 patient cases who have non-COVID19 pneumonia.